-Please be advised that River Road from Wellington Dam Road to Honeymoon Pool will be CLOSED due to road works from Wednesday 7th June to Friday 16th June.
+Please be advised that River Road from Wellington Dam Road to Honeymoon Pool will be CLOSED due to major road works from Friday 10th November 2017 through to the end of March 2018.
 Alternative access to Honeymoon Pool is via Wellington Dam Road/ Falcon Road and Lennard Drive (Detour signs will be in place).
 Contact DPAW on 9735 1988 for enquiries.

 Wellington National Park, with its magnificent stands of jarrah, marri and blackbut forests is home to a wide variety of flora and fauna.
 The Park is popular all year round, with the spring show of wildflowers making it a photographers’ paradise.
 Within the Park, deep within the gorge and forests of the Collie River Valley, the river tumbles over granite boulders before forming deep pools, perfect for a swim on a hot day or a languid paddle in a canoe.

 Located 18km west of Collie, Wellington National Park is one of nature’s jewels.
 In summer the Park is a hive of activity with the Collie River and dam offering lots of spots to swim, canoe, fish or simply laze the summer afternoons away along the water’s edge.
 In winter, visitors can enjoy the cool crisp days, with the evenings a perfect time to sit around a welcoming campfire.
 What could be better than the smell of dinner cooking over the fire?

 Both Potters Gorge and Honeymoon Pool have free gas barbecues, picnic tables and toilet facilities.

 There are several picnic areas to be found along the scenic five kilometres of Lennard Drive, alongside the Collie River below the wall of the Wellington Dam, including the Rapids, Long Pool, Big Rock and Little Rock.

 Most of these locations have picnic tables but no toilet facilities